philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 © Philip Shih 2025

 Rosetta helps users generate notes.
-Inputs are deidentified using the Google Cloud Data Loss Prevention (DLP) API.
-The Rosetta backend is hosted on Render.
+Inputs are deidentified using the Google Cloud Data Loss Prevention (DLP) API hosted on Render.

 Rosetta has unique features:
 - Transparency in reasoning steps taken prior to generating note